openEOPlatform/documentation/federation/index.md

 ## On-demand-preview

 Sometimes there is the need for a quick inspections of the results from a process graph on the map without running the whole graph first and having to wait for results to be computed and returned.
-This `on-demand-preview` is both available in the openEO Platform Editor as well as in the openEO Python Client.
+This `on-demand-preview` is available in the [openEO Platform Editor](https://editor.openeo.cloud/).

 In the Editor you can find the functionality in the `Web Services` tab.
 Use the button `Show on Map`.
-To use this functionaliy in the Python Client you can call `.preview()` on your datacube and display it in an Ipyleaflet widget via `preview, service = datacube.preview()`.

 ::: tip Note
-This functionallity currently only works with collections that are also on the Sentinel Hub backend.
+This functionallity currently only works with collections that are also on the Sentinel Hub backend (Provider > Backend > sentinelhub).
 In order for the map to be able to display meaningful results your process graph should:
 - return one or three bands,
 - one single temporal extent,
 - and scale the data to a range so the output format can adequately save it.